 Meet Susan, a 55-year-old single mother who had her daughter when she was 35.
 The father of the child is involved in a co-parenting arrangement, but Susan is not in a relationship with him.
 Susan’s daughter, Lizzy, is 20 years old.
 Susan’s father died three years ago, but her 80-year-old mother, Meredith, is still alive.

 More and more children are living at home into their 20s.
-Lizzy is doing just that and living at home with her mother while finishing up her last year of university.
-She has a part time job, but is primarily dependant on her mother for room and board, food, tuition payments and various other costs of living.
+Lizzy is doing just that: living at home with her mother while finishing up her last year of university.
+She has a part-time job, but is primarily dependent on her mother for room and board, food, tuition payments, and various other costs of living.

-Susan is going through her own ups and downs in life.
-Her body does not feel like her own anymore and she feels lost, confused and even depressed at times.
+On top of all of this, Susan is going through her own ups and downs in life.
+Her body does not feel like her own anymore and she feels lost, confused, and even depressed at times.
 It stresses her out to be the sole financial support of her daughter.
-Her ex-husband contributes only a small amount of child support based on his already low income.
+Her ex-husband contributes only a small amount of child support based on his already-low income.
 She is concerned that her daughter won’t leave the house for many more years as she doesn’t seem focused on a particular career just yet.

 Gen X: The Sandwich Generation